This is an ongoing series that spotlights the freshest ingredients—and what to do with them.

 - Used: Fennel

 - How: Years ago, I made this cannellini bean, fennel, and shrimp salad for a Jazz in the Park picnic.
-In the time since, the simple, chilled combination has become a summer staple.
+In the time since, I've made this simple, chilled combination more times than I can count.
 I like that the salad can easily function as a side dish or as an entrée.
 And so, when I saw fennel in this week's CSA bundle, I knew exactly what I'd be making.
-This time I made the dish for lunch and I didn't have time to go to the store, so I replaced the cannellini beans with chickpeas and I skipped the shrimp.
+I made the dish for lunch and I didn't have time to go to the store, so I replaced the cannellini beans with chickpeas and I skipped the shrimp.
 I also added extra fennel and the fronds because I love the vegetable's anise flavor.
 Then I toasted a hunk of Babettes' polenta bread, spooned the salad over the top, and garnished with an extra squeeze of lemon and a dollop of olive oil.

 Week Nine: Lettuces, summer squash, broccoli, collard greens, Japanese turnips, cabbage, summery savory, and peaches (Natasha's picks)